Nmounce/monthly-day-planner/README.md

 # Day-Planner

 ## Description
-Day Planner is a simple application that allows the user to input detailed hourly "to-do" items or reminders in a single-day calendar.
+Day Planner is a simple application that allows the user to input detailed hourly "to-do" items or reminders in a single-day calendar and save the item to local storage.

+Live application deployed at: https://nmounce.github.io/monthly-day-planner/

+The following image demonstrates the applications functionality: image.PNG

 ## Table of Contents
 General Info